TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 .. attribute:: Option.dest

-   (default: derived from option strings)
+   (default: derived kutoka option strings)

    If the option's action implies writing or modifying a value somewhere, this tells :mod:`optparse` where to write it: :attr:`~Option.dest` names an